 Today 1 gram can be beaten into a square metre sheet just 230 atoms thick.
 1 cubic centimetre would make a sheet of 18 square metres.
 Concord's windscreen had a layer of gold to screen pilots from UV light and today it is often used in sky scraper windows to cut down both heat and UV from sunlight.
 1 gram can be drawn to make 165 metres of wire 20 um (microns) thick (1/200th of a millimeter)

 The gold colour in the Buckingham Palace fence is actually gold covered, as it lasts 30 years, whereas gold paint (which contains no gold at all) lasts in tip top condition, only about a year.

-Sea Water contains around 3 parts in a billion of gold, but there's never been found an economic means of recovering it.
-The Germans tried very hard during the 2nd WW but failed miserably.
+Sea water contains around 3 parts in a billion of gold, but there's never been found an economic means of recovering it.
+The Germans tried very hard during the second World War but failed miserably.

 The largest modern hoard is the 30,000 tons in the US Federal Reserve Bank in New York, which belongs to 18 different nations.
 It is estimated that all the world's gold gathered together would only make a cube around 18 metres per side - about 6000 cubic metres.
 And that's gold.